 Cons of mobile UV disinfection units

 - Move room to room – Mobility may be a big advantage for mobile UV disinfection units, but it can also be a con.
-If you have multiple rooms you want cleaned at the same time, it might be financially better to buy germicidal UV products that are either wall mounted or ceiling mounted and can run on a timer.
+If you have multiple rooms you want cleaned at the same time, it might be better to buy UV-C disinfection products that are either wall mounted or ceiling mounted and can run on a timer or with controls.
 Plus, if you have an extremely large building, relying on one mobile UV disinfection unit may not be a reality to clean all of the areas you need.
 Some customers have ordered multiple units to give them more flexibility.

 - Labor requirement – This is linked to the con listed above.
 Someone has to man the system, and move it from room to room.
-You should think about your staffing and whether or not this is a reality for your current cleaning crew.
+You should think about your staffing and whether or not this is a reality for your current staff or crew.

 - Multiple cycles – UV rays disinfect by line of sight, meaning any area that UV energy does not hit will not be disinfect.
 Also, UV does not penetrate through furniture or other objects.
 You will probably need to run multiple cycles in a room to make sure all areas are disinfected.
 Finding the right dose is also key in this process.